 Prioritizing your own needs and emotions is essential for maintaining healthy relationships and taking control of your life.
 Neglecting yourself can lead to overwhelm and burnout, making it harder to be present for those you care about.

 Your personal needs are just as important as the needs of others.
-Remember, it’s not selfish to take care of yourself.
+Furthermore, it’s not selfish to take care of yourself.

 Ways to Stop Feeling Responsible for Others